 Capping the summer off with another solo show, and anniversary group show in August and September at the East Village's 212 Arts, as well as multiple group shows, including Buried in Time at Artel Brooklyn, and Midnight Marauders at Artfront Galleries Newark.

 In 2020, Peter Paid was a selected artist commissioned to take part in the Black Lives Matter mural, painted in front of New York's Supreme Court building, at Foley Square.
 As well as a contributing artist for New York Magazine's "I Am A Voter" campaign.
 With his "I Voted" artwork featured on the magazine's cover for the October, 26th 2020 issue, and stickers distributed at polling sites throughout New York.

-Due to the COVID-19 pandemic, planned exhibitions for the first-half of 2020 delayed a month-long solo exhibit at Wall Works NY, which was re-scheduled and took place in September, and a solo show at Golden Hands Gallery in Hamburg, Germany, now slated for 2021.
+Due to the COVID-19 pandemic, planned exhibitions for the first-half of 2020 delayed a month-long solo exhibit at Wall Works NY, which was re-scheduled and took place in September.